openedx/docs.openedx.org/source/developers/how-tos/switch-to-the-sphinx-book-theme.rst

       # Set the DJANGO_SETTINGS_MODULE if it's not set.
       # Only if your project has a dependency on Django
       if not os.environ.get('DJANGO_SETTINGS_MODULE'):
+         # If you do depend on django you'll need a settings file that you can
+         # use when building docs.
+This will allow you to pull docstrings from
+         # your code.
          os.environ['DJANGO_SETTINGS_MODULE'] = 'test_utils.test_settings'

 #.
 Re-build your project and fix any errors.